 To exploit synergies in the German healthcare sector using digital technologies and thereby optimise patient care, the German Bundestag passed the third act on healthcare sector digitalisation at the beginning of May 2021, titled the Gesetz zur Modernisierung von Versorgung und Pflege (DVPMG) (Act on the Modernisation of Care and Nursing).
 This will bring the expansion of telemedicine and the telematics infrastructure within reach; the law is already scheduled to come into effect halfway through the year.
 Along with the increased use of health apps, it will simplify the use of video consultations and enable doctors to retrieve digital patient data.
 Furthermore, the functions of electronic patient files will be expanded, and the range of medicines for issue by electronic prescription will be increased.

-With increasing digitalisation, the relevance of data security for hospital doctors and GPs is growing, alongside pressure from the public.
-This is because digital identity and its protection against cyber attacks has long ceased to be a marginal subject.
+With increasing digitalisation, the relevance of data security for hospital doctors and GPs are growing, alongside pressure from the public.
+This is because digital identity and its protection against cyber-attacks have long ceased to be a marginal subject.
 Optimal usability needs to be combined with maximum security.
 For this to be achieved, congruent digital processes in the form of an IAM infrastructure are needed across the entire healthcare system: identity and access management applications ensure secure access to patient data, as well as smooth exchanges between authorities, doctors and hospitals.
-At the same time, ease of use, reduces the associated workload.
+At the same time, ease of use reduces the associated workload.
 The end result of this development will be a plus in terms of digital security identity, and for the future of digitalisation in healthcare.